terrorizer1980/litmus/Converting-modules-to-use-Litmus.md

 ### Before you begin

-***Important:*** If your module is compatible with [Puppet Development Kit (PDK)](https://puppet.com/docs/pdk/1.x/pdk.html), meaning it was either created with the PDK or has been converted to use the PDK using the `pdk convert` command, you can convert your module to use Litmus using sync.yml.
+***Important:*** If your module is compatible with [Puppet Development Kit (PDK)](https://puppet.com/docs/pdk/1.x/pdk.html), meaning it was either created with PDK or has been converted to use PDK using the `pdk convert` command, you can convert your module to use Litmus using sync.yml.
 This means you can skip step 1 (add code to your `Gemfile` and `Rakefile`), and move straight to step 2 (Add code to the spec file).
-PDK manages the Gemfile and Rakefile.
-These file changes go either through sync.yml.
-The rest of the changes needs to happen manually.

-To verify that the module is compatible with PDK, look in the modules `metadata.json` file and see whether there is an entry that states the PDK version.
+PDK manages the Gemfile and Rakefile, and these file changes go through sync.yml.
+To verify that your module is compatible with PDK, look in the modules `metadata.json` file and see whether there is an entry that states the PDK version.
 It will look something like `"pdk-version": "1.17.0"`.

+You need to make the rest of the changes manually — step 2 onwards.

 To convert a module to use Litmus, add code to the following files: